 Adjustment on a field or relation level: READ, UPDATE, CREATE, DELETE fields or relations for a certain fact sheet type

-Adjustments on relation field level: READ, UPDATE, CREATE, DELETE fields on a particular relation for a certain fact sheet type
+Adjustments on a relation field level: READ, UPDATE, CREATE, DELETE fields on a particular relation for a certain fact sheet type

 Subscriptions: READ, UPDATE, CREATE, DELETE subscriptions.